-Lauren Caulfield is a forest campaigner affiliated with Friends of the Earth Melbourne (AUS).
+Lauren Caulfield is an attorney and forest campaigner affiliated with Friends of the Earth Melbourne (AUS).

 A former family violence crisis support worker, she was among 23 Victorians to receive the Churchill Fellowship award this year to pursue innovative initiatives and research projects internationally.

 Ms. Caulfield said high-profile cases of violence against women – including rape and murder – provided a unique opportunity to talk about gender violence and its causes and to “strategize a suit of responses to tackle it.”